-Boston University Clinical HIV/AIDS Research Training (BU-CHART) Program
+Boston University Clinical HIV/AIDS Research Training Program

-The Boston University Clinical HIV/AIDS Research Training (BU-CHART) Program at Boston Medical Center is a two-year mentored postdoctoral research training program designed for physicians and other health scientists to enable them to conduct high -quality, ethical HIV/AIDS research focused on disadvantaged populations.
+The BU-CHART Program at Boston Medical Center is a two-year mentored postdoctoral research training program designed for physicians and other health scientists to enable them to conduct high -quality, ethical HIV/AIDS research focused on disadvantaged populations.
 BU-CHART will provide specific training in research methods of relevance to study co-morbidities, adherence, substance abuse and transmission of HIV infection.
 The T32 grant provides stipend, tuition, fees for coursework, travel funds, and health insurance.

 Three post-doctoral trainees each year will enter a structured program that includes an introductory series of didactic lectures in HIV/AIDS, classroom work and a mentored thesis leading to the MSc or PhD degree in Epidemiology, ethics coursework and mentoring and a series of Clinical Research seminars as part of the Boston University CREST Program.
 Each trainee will have a mentoring team comprised of a Senior Mentor, a Project-specific Mentor, and an Ethical Mentor.

-- Application Form
+- BU CHART Application Form

-- Personal Statement.
-Two pages, 0.5 inch margins, Arial font, Font Size 11.
+- Personal Statement, two pages, 0.5 inch margins, Arial font, Font Size 11

-- CV/Resume, including publications.
+- CV/Resume, including publications